 When you engage a registered investment adviser to manage your money, you want to make sure that nothing will interfere with your securities professional’s duty to you.

-FINRA Rule 3270 gives transparency to potential conflicts of interest your investment adviser may have.
+FINRA Rule 3270, referred to outside business activities, gives transparency to potential conflicts of interest your investment adviser may have.

 FINRA Rule 3270 requires your investment advisor to disclose their outside business activities.
 The purpose of FINRA 3270 is to keep FINRA member firms accountable to you, the client.

-If you are concerned that your securities professional might have violated certain disclosure rules, a knowledgeable investment loss lawyer can help you understand your options.
+If you are concerned that your securities professional might have violated certain disclosure rules, a knowledgeable FINRA arbitration lawyer can help you understand your options.